ruliana/simannel/README.md

 Conference Talks Challenge
 ==========================

-This project is an example of the Conference Talks Challenge solved using Simulated Anneling algorithm.
+This project is an example of the Conference Talks Challenge solved using Simulated Annealing algorithm.

 How to run?
 -----------